Stacced/SubclassMod/README.md

   custom_subclasses:
     # SHOULD BE UNIQUE
   - id: 0
+    # Maximum value of players that can be spawned on subclass (0 - unlimited)
+    max_players: 0
+    # Health value
+    health: 100
     # Player display nickname and just class name that will be showed on spawn
     name: Seniour Scientist
     # Subclass description that will be showed on spawn